The Bunker Diary: Plot

 Desperate for escape, Linus attempts to lure 'the man upstairs' into the bunker, but the kidnapper sends down a vicious Doberman pinscher in the lift instead.
 The dog attacks Bird, but it is killed by Fred.
 Due to this latest escape attempt, the food stops, and Linus resorts to eating insects.
 Soon after this, the group receives some meat in the lift, and a note saying that whoever kills another will be freed, causing a descent into chaos.

 The terminally-ill Russell tries to persuade Linus to gain his freedom by killing him or Bird (who is dying of his injuries from the dog-attack), but Linus refuses.
 Anja is strangled to death by one of the group – the killer is never identified but is strongly presumed to be Bird, whose injuries are causing him to act strangely.
 The kidnapper continues to play games by sending a note, falsely implying that Linus committed the murder to create suspicion.
 Fred accidentally kills Bird in a fight while trying to protect Jenny.
 Russell commits suicide.

 The days continue to pass, and the remaining three are left hungry and cold.
 Eventually, the lift descends with its doors closed and does not go back up.
 The three realise that 'the man upstairs' has gone, though they do not know whether he has been killed or has simply abandoned them.
 The power shuts off, leaving them in darkness and without water.
 Now weakened and delirious, Fred is killed when he drinks some bleach, after becoming desperate and ill.
 Linus and Jenny are left alone.

 Shortly after, Jenny dies in Linus's arms.
 He reports that she simply 'goes to sleep and doesn't wake up'.
 Linus '[skins] dry' and eats Jenny's body, rationalising that it's all just meat.
 It is then implied that Linus also dies, as he writes that 'it doesn't hurt anymore'.
 The diary abruptly finishes mid-sentence.

+Adaptations

+Theatre

+In May 2023, the Edinburgh University Theatre Company performed an original adaptation of the novel in Bedlam Theatre.

+Reception

+Kirkus Reviews gave a starred rating, writing "Not for everyone, this heady novel is worthy of study alongside existentialist works of the 20th century."